minio/docs/source/operations/concepts/erasure-coding.rst

    :keywords: erasure coding, healing, availability, resiliency
    :description: Information on MinIO Erasure Coding

+MinIO implements Erasure Coding as a core component in providing data redundancy and availability.
-This page provides an overview of MinIO's implementation of Erasure Coding.
+This page provides simplified overview of MinIO Erasure Coding.

-For information on how MinIO uses Erasure Coding for availability in distributed deployments, see :ref:`minio_availability-resiliency`.
+- For information on how MinIO uses Erasure Coding for availability in distributed deployments, see :ref:`minio-availability-resiliency`.

+- For information on MinIO deployment architectures, see :ref:`minio-architecture`.

 .. note::